swilliams11/edgemicro-decorator/README.md

 ```

 Overview of process execution when you execute the `cf start spring_hello` command.
-* CF starts a staging container to build the droplet (container execution).
+* CF starts a staging container to build the droplet (container that runs the app).
 * Meta-buildback executes first
-* It passes control to the buildpacks to detect which buildpack should execute.
+* It passes control to the buildpacks process to detect which buildpack should execute the app.
 * The appropriate buildback executes, in this case Java.
 * Control is passed back to meta-buildpack
-* Meta-buildpack calls each decorator's detect script.
-In this case it calls the edgemicor-decorator.
+* Meta-buildpack calls each decorator's decorate script.
+In this case it calls the edgemicro-decorator.
-* The decorator's detect script determines if decorator will execute it's compile step.
+* The decorator's detect script determines if it should the decorator's compile step.
-* The edgemicor-decorator executes the compile script, which in turns initializes and configures microgateway.
+* The edgemicro-decorator executes the compile script, which in turn initializes and configures Edgemicro.
 It also copies a shell script into the `profile.d` directory which executes when the container starts.
-The shell script starts Microgateway and listens on port 8080.
+The shell script starts Edgemicro and listens on port 8080.
-* Droplet is saved in the blob store.
+* Droplet is saved in the CF blob store.
 * Staging container is destroyed.
 * CF creates a new container which starts Edgemicro and then starts the Spring application.